Julian Crane: Rekindled romance with Eve, 2003 - 2006

 After confronting his father, Julian and Eve learn that their infant son born in the 1970s is actually still alive.
 The former couple begin searching for their son, and Julian finds himself growing closer and falling in love with Eve once more.
 The pair's "relationship" encourages Julian to become a person, and he gives up his philandering and scheming ways.
 The two eventually profess their love for one another, but, in order to prevent Rebecca from outing Eve's past and destroying her family and career, Julian marries Rebecca on January 2, 2004; he also sues for custody of Little Ethan and allowed Ethan and Gwen to adopt the boy following the stillbirth of their own daughter, Sarah.

 Julian's attempts to protect Eve all prove futile when Eve's vengeful half-sister, Liz, brings Eve's aunt Irma to Harmony, however.
 Irma tells Eve's husband, TC, about Eve's sordid past as a drug addict and prostitute, as well as her past with Julian.
-TC is furious; he has hated Julian ever since the car accident he believed that Julian caused had robbed him of his tennis career some thirty years prior.
+TC is furious; he has hated Julian ever since the car crash he believed that Julian caused had robbed him of his tennis career some thirty years prior.
 TC is ready to forgive Eve, however, until Irma divulges the fact that Eve gave birth to Julian's son.
 TC files for divorce, and Eve seeks comfort from Julian.

 Julian goes to Alistair and demands that he release the identity of his and Eve's son.
 Alistair names the boy as Chad Harris, shocking Julian and Eve because Chad is engaged to Eve's eldest daughter, Whitney.
 Chad and Whitney are ripped apart by the news, and Whitney begins dating Julian's son Fox.
 Whitney's relationship with Fox creates a great deal of animosity between the newfound half-brothers that Julian only exacerbates by frequently favoring Chad, feeling guilty for the miserable life that Chad lived as a foster child.
 Julian eventually names Chad as his heir.

 When Liz is poisoned at Luis and Sheridan's failed second wedding in early 2005, Eve is charged with the murder, along with Julian's 2002 attempted murder and Alistair's December 2004 attempted murder.
 Julian stands by Eve and eventually makes a deal with Rebecca to have her confess that Liz poisoned herself, unaware that Rebecca actually poisoned Liz in an attempt to poison Eve.
 Julian is thrilled when Eve is acquitted, but is later horrified to learn that the agreement he signed with Rebecca prevents him from divorcing her.